NicklasVraa/LiX/readme.md

 ### Figures <a name="figures"></a>
 Place figures, i.e. images and illustrations in your document.
 - `\fig{label}{scale}{path}{caption}` \
   Places your figure at the spot where it's called, if possible.
 The command is file-format agnostic i.e. it works the same for both regular images and vector graphics.
 Scale is from 1% to 100% of the current column-width, i.e. from 0.01 to 1.
 Caption is optional.
-Must be called after `\begin{document}`.

 ### Formatting <a name="formatting"></a>
 These command names were chosen to ensure that the readability of the source code is minimally affected.